What Is an AI Copilot?

 When Copilots Work Best

-Copilots excel when:
+Copilots work well when:

 - The task benefits from context (the AI sees your file, selection, or cursor position)